skrattaren/apf.rst/apf.rst

 - [p.
 8/8] "Meanwhile King Verence, monarch of Lancre, was making a discovery."

-  There exists a book entitled "`Servants of Satan`_", which is about the history of witch hunts.
+  There exists a book entitled **Servants of Satan**, which is about the history of witch hunts.
 It contains the following paragraph:

   "This brings us back to Pierre de Lancre.
 He became convinced that Basque